nbhargaveepriya-dev/to-do-list/README.md

-# Tode – To-Do List App
+# Tode – To-Do List

 **Tode** is a simple yet powerful to-do list website I built in one week to kickstart my productive coding journey.
 It’s built entirely with **HTML**, **CSS**, and **JavaScript**—no frameworks, no dependencies!